emmaforsling/Maya-Soft-Body-Simulation/SoftBodySimulationPlugin/README.md

 # Maya_Custom_Deformer_Plugin
-A plugin for Maya that writes Hello World
+A plugin for Maya that writes Hello World and creates a deformer.

 Based on the tutorials by Chad Vernon:
 * http://www.chadvernon.com/blog/resources/maya-api-programming/your-first-plug-in/